Disgraced religious order tried to get abuse victim to lie

 Smith, the Legion spokesman, didn’t deny the prosecutors’ account but said that “encouraging a child to keep something from their parents or guardians is contrary to our code of conduct.”

-Later in 2011, the Legion arranged for Resendiz to be transferred from Venezuela to Colombia, and prepared a legal strategy to limit the possible damage if the Venezuelan case escalated.
+Later in 2011, the Legion arranged for Reséndiz to be transferred from Venezuela to Colombia, and prepared a legal strategy to limit the possible damage if the Venezuelan case escalated.
 The emails were sent to several Legion leaders, including Sotres, who remain in top positions today.
-In fact, in the Legion’s current leadership assembly under way in Rome to choose new superiors and priorities, at least 13 of the 89 priests were involved in some way in dealing with the Resendiz scandal, fallout and cover-up, including two priests who are defendants in the upcoming Milan trial.
+In fact, in the Legion’s current leadership assembly under way in Rome to choose new superiors and priorities, at least 13 of the 89 participating priests or their substitutes were involved in some way in dealing with the Reséndiz scandal, fallout and cover-up, including two priests who are defendants in the upcoming Milan trial.

-According to the seized emails, the plan proposed by a Legion lawyer involved reporting only Resendiz’s name to Venezuelan police to comply with local reporting laws, leaving out that he was a priest, that he was accused of a sex crime against a child, and the name of the Legion, prosecutors said in summarizing the emails.
+According to the seized emails, the plan proposed by a Legion lawyer involved reporting only Reséndiz’s name to Venezuelan police to comply with local reporting laws, leaving out that he was a priest, that he was accused of a sex crime against a child, and the name of the Legion, prosecutors said in summarizing the emails.
 The report would also note that he no longer lived in Venezuela.

-The Legion has said Resendiz was removed from priestly ministry and from his work with young people in Venezuela within days of receiving the initial Austrian report.
+The Legion has said Reséndiz was removed from priestly ministry and from his work with young people in Venezuela within days of receiving the initial Austrian report.

 But the emails seized indicate that the restrictions weren’t necessarily enforced: One from Dec.
-20, 2012 suggests that Resendiz was hearing confessions in schools and celebrating Mass in Colombia, news that prompted the leadership to ultimately recommend he be sent for psychological counseling in Mexico and later assigned to an administrative position “where they don’t know his situation.”
+20, 2012, suggests that Reséndiz was hearing confessions in schools and celebrating Mass in Colombia, news that prompted the leadership to ultimately recommend he be sent for psychological counseling in Mexico and later assigned to an administrative position “where they don’t know his situation.”

-Eventually, as part of the church’s in-house investigation, Resendiz confessed — but only to the Legion and Vatican authorities, and only about other boys he abused, not Martinez’s son.
+Eventually, as part of the church’s in-house investigation, Reséndiz confessed — but only to the Legion and Vatican authorities, and only about other boys he abused, not Martínez’s son.

 “I sincerely recognize my terrible behavior as a priest,” he wrote the Vatican official in charge of the sex crimes office in 2012, Cardinal Gerhard Mueller.
 “Truly I lived in hell when these sad facts occurred.
 I recognize the gravity of the acts that I committed and I humbly ask the church for forgiveness for these sad and painful facts.
 I can’t understand how it could have happened, and I recognize that I lacked the courage to admit to the problem and advise my superiors of the danger.”

-The Vatican defrocked him on April 5, 2013 — just a few weeks after Italian prosecutors first heard about Martinez’s son.
+The Vatican defrocked him on April 5, 2013 — just a few weeks after Italian prosecutors first heard about Martínez’s son.

-By October of that year, the Legion was nearing the end of De Paolis’ mandate and clearly wanted to avoid the possibility that the Resendiz case could explode publicly and jeopardize the plan to resume their independence from the Vatican.
+By October of that year, the Legion was nearing the end of De Paolis’ mandate and clearly wanted to avoid the possibility that the Reséndiz case could explode publicly and jeopardize the plan to resume their independence from the Vatican.

-Martinez and her family, for their part, were coping with the trauma of her son’s abuse.
+Martínez and her family, for their part, were coping with the trauma of her son’s abuse.

 “He would have nightmares.
-He wouldn’t let me touch him …,” Martinez said.
+He wouldn’t let me touch him …,” Martínez said.
 “He couldn’t stand anyone being close to him.”

-Once, he was prevented from throwing himself in front of a subway train.
+Once, he was even prevented from throwing himself in front of a subway train.

-Martinez had been in regular touch with the Legion priest closest to the family, the Rev. Luca Gallizia, her husband’s spiritual director.
-He was serving as the family’s contact with the Legion, after all other priests and members of Martinez’s Regnum Christi social circle severed contact — apparently on orders from the leadership.
+Martínez had been in regular touch with the Legion priest closest to the family, the Rev. Luca Gallizia, her husband’s spiritual director.
+He was serving as the family’s contact with the Legion, after all other priests and members of Martínez’s Regnum Christi social circle severed contact — apparently on orders from the leadership.

-Gallizia traveled to Milan to meet with Martinez on Oct.
-18, 2013 bringing a proposed settlement to compensate the family.
-They met in a room off the parish playground of the Sant’Eustorgio basilica where Martinez worked.
+Gallizia traveled to Milan to meet with Martínez on Oct.
+18, 2013, bringing a proposed settlement to compensate the family.
+They met in a room off the parish playground of the Sant’Eustorgio basilica where Martínez worked.

-When Martinez read it later that night with her husband, she was shocked.
+When Martínez read it later that night with her husband, she was shocked.

 “It was a second violation, because for all intents and purposes in that letter, they asked us to deny the facts.
 And for us it was a stab in the back because it was brought to us by our spiritual father. … He knew everything about us, because my husband confided in him.
 And that made it even more painful.”